Trump’s Victory in South Carolina Republican Primary: Analysis and Future Outlook

 Already the big favorite to get his third consecutive nomination, the former president’s victory in the Palmetto State, where Haley was elected governor twice, practically put an end to the race, although Haley insists that she will continue fighting at least until next month. coming.

 Trump’s dominance in South Carolina was not surprising.
 The state is one of the most conservative in the country and has supported the former president every time he has run for office.
-According to a CNN exit poll of primary voters, more than 4 in 10 described themselves as affiliated with the MAGA movement, while about 8 in 10 described themselves as conservative.
+According to a CNN exit poll of primary voters, more than 4 in 10 described themselves as affiliated with the MAGA movement, while regarding 8 in 10 described themselves as conservative.
 Only a third of respondents recognized President Joe Biden as the rightful winner of the 2020 election.

 Both Biden and Trump pivoted to the general election campaign weeks ago, but Haley’s decision to contest the race eats away at the former president, who is positioning himself to gain control over the Republican Party’s political apparatus.